klimentlo/CSE3110CSE3310-Lessons/notes.md

 | 1 | 3 | 5 | 7 | 11 | __13__ | 19 | _17_ |
 | 1 | 3 | 5 | 7 | 11 | 13 | __17__ | _19_ |

+(everytime the algorithm locates a smaller value, it saves it.
+When it reaches the end of the list.
+They swap this index's of the lowest foudn value with the first index value)

 ### Insertion Sort
-Insertion sort splits the list int two sections: sported and unsorted.
+Insertion sort splits the list int two sections: sorted and unsorted.
 As it progresses through the list, it takes the value at the lowest index of the unsorted list.
 NOTE: when a value is placed into the sorted list, it does not necessarily get placed in the correct index of the value.

 | 1 | 5 | 3 | 19 | 11 | 17 | 7 | 13 |
 | --- | --- | --- | --- | --- | --- | --- | --- |